openfaas/docs/docs/deployment/troubleshooting.md

 You can usually view the YAML from Kubernetes for a function with the `kubectl get -n openfaas deploy/NAME` command, then check the logs for the two pods in the gateway and for events in the openfaas-fn namespace.

+If you are still encountering problems, try publishing to a different image tag for each version of your function.
+For instance, if you are working on version `0.1.0`, try changing the tag to `0.1.1` or `0.1.0-a` and so forth.

 ### My function didn't start

 Look for `0/1`, restarts or errors showing up here: